IBA GmbH - solutions for life sciences

 The "Journées du Campus d'Illkirch" sponsored by IBA

-The "Journées du Campus d'Illkirch" are a major scientific event which takes place every year in the spring since 2001.
+The "Journées du Campus d'Illkirch" take place on 13 and 14 April 2015.
 This event offers to the participating research units an opportunity to present their current work and researchers of this campus have a chance to learn more about research carried out in nearby laboratories and good reasons to meet together!

 Sponsored by IBA.